How to Volunteer

-The Arizona OHV Ambassador program is a newly developed volunteer program that provides a way to promote responsible off-highway vehicle (OHV) recreation on public, state, and private lands.
+The Arizona OHV Ambassador program is a newly developed volunteer program that provides a way to promote responsible OHV recreation on public, state, and private lands.
 Through this program, private citizens work with a variety of federal, state, and local land managers and public safety officials in Arizona.

 There are many ways that you can take an active part in OHV–related projects and outdoor community service opportunities.